Thinking About Getting a Dog? What Most People Don’t Consider

 Sadly, there are many dog stereotypes that are undeserving to both purebred and mix breed dogs.
 Breed specific legislation (#BSL) is rooted in fear and folklore.
 Animal Farm Foundation has a great infographic ‘looks don’t equal behavior’ to remind us every dog is an individual.
 Check it out!

 Aggression is not breed specific.
 Aggression is the result of poor breeding, environment, and the mistreatment by people.
-Good dogs aren’t just born, we must teach them what to do with love, patience, and respect.
+Dogs aren’t born knowing how to live in our world.
+They learn through experience, guidance, and consistency.

 Many people go into the dog adoption process thinking they want a puppy.
 Puppies are fun fluff balls instantly making us say “ooh” and “aah” but puppies need training and require constant supervision.
 And whether you take the breeder route or the shelter route to adoption, due to the high demand, you will pay the most to adopt a puppy.